GauSim/nestjs-typeorm/blog/text.md

-# Local development setup working with Database migrations In TypeORM, NestJS postgres and docker.
+# NestJS, TypeORM and postgres - example development setup working with database migrations.

 Working with stateful data and databases is hard, especially when your project grows overtime.
 To have a good development and project setup right from the beginning is essential for the success of your development project.
 In this Post I want to show you how I have setup most of the projects and try to highlight some of the thoughts behind the setup.